lguerrerog/Frontiers-in-Applied-Drug-Design---Application-of-ORCA-for-Interaction-Energy-Calculation/README.md

 ### ORCA 6.0 installation

-The latest version of ORCA for each operating system is available for downloading in the [official forum](https://orcaforum.kofo.mpg.de/).
-The information about setting ORCA to run in parallel on multiple cores is found [here](https://sites.google.com/site/orcainputlibrary/setting-up-orca) and the explanaition on how to run it with this option is found in the [manual](https://www.faccts.de/docs/orca/5.0/tutorials/first_steps/parallel.html).
+The latest version of ORCA for each operating system is available for download in the [official forum](https://orcaforum.kofo.mpg.de/).
+The information about setting ORCA to run in parallel on multiple cores is found [here](https://sites.google.com/site/orcainputlibrary/setting-up-orca) and the explanation on how to run it with this option is found in the [manual](https://www.faccts.de/docs/orca/5.0/tutorials/first_steps/parallel.html).

 This project was run in serial with a single computer of 16GB RAM.